alnever/blog/readme.md

 The project is featured with:

 - Laravel 5.7
-- Bootstap 4
+- Bootstrap 4
 - tinyMCE 4
 - select2
-- collective/html
+- laravelcollective/html
 - investigation/image
 - mews/purifier